CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 | `rawReviewRatingsBig.txt` | `cleanReviewRatingsBig.txt` |
 | `rawReviewsBig.txt` | `cleanReviewsBig.txt` |

-You can read in the reviews line by line and call in the methods for cleaning the data one after the other which were described above: splitLine(), splitAtHyphensAndQuotes(), removePunctuation(), removeWhiteSpaces(), removeEmptyWords(), removeSingleLetterWords(), toLowerCase(), removeStopWords().
+You can read in the reviews line by line and call in the methods for cleaning the data one after the other which were described above.
+Make sure you call the functions for cleaning the data in this order:
+1. splitLine()
+2. splitAtHyphensAndQuotes()
+3. removePunctuation()
+4. removeWhiteSpaces()
+5. removeEmptyWords()
+6. removeSingleLetterWords()
+7. toLowerCase()
+8. removeStopWords()

 The cleaned files should have the same structure as the input files i.e; if the file had ratings followed by review then your output file should also have rating followed by cleaned review.
 If the input file has only reviews then the output file should have only cleaned reviews.
 The boolean flag ratingIncluded can be used to differentiate between files that have rating and reviews (ratingIncluded = true) and files that have only reviews (ratingIncluded = false).